You can define and configure audience options for push messages, including date range options, Analytics segments, and custom segments.

 Using the previous example, if you select a date range beginning October 1 and ending October 15 but schedule the message to push on October 31, the estimated audience would be the number of users who have opted-in to receive push messages in the static date range that you specified (October 1 to October 15).

 Select an existing Adobe Analytics segment from the drop-down list.
-For more information, see Build segments.
+For more information, see the Segment builder in the Adobe Analytics documentation.

 Select a metric or variable from the drop-down list (for example, Days Since Last Use or Point of Interest) and configure the filter as desired.
 For example, the following custom segment targets users who have a mobile phone running iOS and are in the California (United States) region.